Sanibel Island beach at low tide, shells scattered across white sand, Gulf of Mexico shoreline near the lighthouse

 'Tween Waters Island Resort & Spa

-The Gulf-to-bay Captiva classic, comprehensively rebuilt and reopened in 2024.
+The Gulf-to-bay Captiva classic, rebuilt after Ian and back in full operation.

 From $480